Evertton Araújo

 Evertton Araújo (born 28 February 2003) is a Brazilian footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo.

 Club career

 Early career

-A youth player at Volta Redonda, Evertton also had time in the youth system at Cruzeiro and, Botafogo before rejoining Volta Redonda.
+A youth player at Volta Redonda FC, Evertton also had time in the youth system at Cruzeiro and, Botafogo before rejoining Volta Redonda.
 He played for the club in the 2022 Copa São Paulo de Futebol Júnior.

 Flamengo

 Evertton joined Flamengo initially on loan.
 The loan was extended in May 2022 until December 2023, with an option to buy.
 He made his debut for the senior Flamengo's professional team in the 2023 Campeonato Carioca in a 1-0 win against Audax on 13 January 2023.
 In December 2023, he joined Flamengo on a permanent basis.

 In 2024, Evertton featured in three matches of the 2024 Campeonato Carioca.
 The club rejected América Mineiro transfer interest in the player in March 2024.
 He appeared as a substitute in the Copa Libertadores on 2 April 2024 away against Colombian side Millionarios in a 1-1 draw.